deliverhoo/whiteelephant/README.md

 1. For each player, there is a photo file name (from above).
 Have a photo of size 128x128 pixels for each player with correct file name in static\players
 2. For each gift, there are 3 photos
   a.
 Photo of gift thumbnail 128x128 pixels (same name as used when saving in database)
   b.
 Photo of actual gift (full size).
-Name should be same as saved in database above with "_big_" added to the end of the file name.
+Name should be same as saved in database above with `_big` added to the end of the file name.
 Gift photos should be inside: static\gifts
   c.
 Each gift should also have a wrap with the same name as specified while saving the gift.
 Gift wrap photos should be inside: static\giftboxes

 There are example photos of gifts, gift boxes inside the respective directories.
 There are no example photos of players.
 Please add that.